 The Second Careers program is a funded Employment Ontario (EO) government program that helps you start a second career.
 The program can provide financial support to help laid-off Ontarians participate in training.
 Most of Willis College’s Diploma programs meet Second Career requirements.
 Contact us today to learn how we can guide you through the process.

-EI candidates could qualify for funding for upgrading your skills or starting a new career.
+EI candidates could qualify for funding for upgrading their skills or starting a new career.
 Most of Willis College’s Diploma programs meet EI requirements.
 Contact us today to learn how we can guide you through the process.

 Veterans released from the regular or reserve Canadian Armed Forces, Royal Canadian Mounted Police, and Provincial Police Forces are eligible for financial assistance through SISIP and VAC.